 Cupholders: Larger bottles and most collapsible bottles we tested were not made to fit in cupholders.
 Most fit fine, but some barely made the cut.
 We tested the bottles in our cars for fit.

-Cleaning: Before the first use and after multiple refills, we washed each bottle by hand with the OXO bottle brush, hot water and dish soap.
+Cleaning: Before the first use and after multiple refills, we washed each bottle by hand with a bottle brush g, hot water and dish soap.
 This proved fairly easy for most bottles, but a few caused problems with a spout that was too small, or just because the bottle was too long.

-The wide mouth of the 20-ounce made it easy to fill with ice and to drink out of, and its slim design made it easy to fit in cupholders and bottle compartments in backpacks.
-The wider mouth is a slight compromise in insulation, but for a smaller bottle you might not notice the difference since you’ll be refilling before your heat is gone.
+The wide mouth of the 20-ounce made it easy to fill with ice and to drink out of, and its slim design made it easy to fit in cupholders and bottle compartments in most backpacks.
+The wider mouth is a slight compromise in insulation, but for a smaller bottle you might not notice the difference since you’ll be refilling long before your ice is gone.

 The big loop lid makes it easy to carry with a few fingers or loop onto bags with a carabiner.
 If you don’t care for this feature, wide mouth Klean Kanteen bottles can also take the totally leakproof Cafe Cap 2.0 twist-open lid.
-We tested this design in our travel mug roundup.
-We liked it better than cheap flip-up lids, though it’s not good for one-hand sipping and has a lot of parts to clean.
+We tested this design in our travel mug review.
+We liked it better than cheap flip-up lids, though it’s not as good as other mugs for one-hand sipping and has a lot of parts to clean.